seiyria/drakkar/_classes/2-fighter-mentalist-skills.md

 37          | +5 EP regen, +50 EP
 38          | +pierce boost based on held weapon skill, party receives boost based on mentalist skill 39          | Haste no longer damages the target, but ages self more.
+40          | Able to memorize teleports in previously-protected areas.
+You still cannot `massteleport` out of those areas, but you can `massteleport` in.